What’s The Best Diet For Menopause?

 Firstly, What is the Menopause?

-According to the NHS website, the menopause is “when a woman stops having periods and is no longer able to get pregnant naturally.
+Well, according to the NHS website, the menopause is “when a woman stops having periods and is no longer able to get pregnant naturally.
 Periods usually start to become less frequent over a few months or years before they stop altogether.
 Sometimes they can stop suddenly.
 The menopause is a natural part of ageing that usually occurs between 45 and 55 years of age, as a woman's oestrogen levels decline.
 In the UK, the average age for a woman to reach the menopause is 51”.

 That said, in some cases, women can even experience the menopause earlier than this (before the age of 40).
 This is known as premature menopause.

 These changes can start months, or even years, before your final period – and collectively they’re known as the perimenopause.
 Generally, these symptoms persist for around 4 years after you’ve started the menopause too.